 The goal of all behavior plans is self-discipline and respectful behavior.
 Teaching and learning the designated curriculum in each instructional area is of the highest priority.
 Positive student behaviors promote and enhance learning opportunities.
-Desired behaviors must be communicated, taught, and modeled continually throughout the school year.
+Desired behaviors must be communicated, taught, and modeled continually throughout the school vear.
 It is our expectation that students and staff members will demonstrate respect for themselves, others, and the learning environment around them.
 The school environment must be physically, socially, and emotionally safe for everyone.
 When conflicts do arise, they will be handled with respect for the rights of everyone involved rather than through the use of threats and intimidation.
+Any Violation of School Board Policy is prohibited.